 When to Send the Thank You Note

 Don't wait long to send a letter of appreciation to your host.
-If you do it the day you get home, or even sooner if you have other stops to make after you leave the host, you won't have to add it to your to-do list.
+If you do it the day you get home, or even sooner if you have other stops to make after you leave the host, you won't have to add it to your to-do list after you get home.
 Never wait longer than a couple of weeks, but it's best to do it the next day.

 Overnight Stay Thank You Note Samples

 Dear Mrs. Zully,

 I want to thank you for being so gracious and opening your beautiful home to me last weekend.
-I had a wonderful time with your family.
+I had a wonderful time chatting with your family.
 I would love to reciprocate and have you stay with me next time you visit Nashville.

 Thank you for letting me stay at your apartment last weekend.
 I probably wouldn't have been able to go to the Braves game if it hadn't been for you.
 I had a great time and would love to have you stay at my place next time you're in Indianapolis.